ArrowSlashArrow/tasm-lang/README.md

 TASM (Trigger Assembly) is an assembly-like language that is made to simplify the process of working with Geometry Dash's mathematical operators.
 It is designed to take advantage of the new item edit and compare triggers that were added in 2.2.
 This toolkit features a documentation, a debugger, and a serialised to convert instructions to triggers that you can use in a level.

 Features:
-* Asynchronous
+* Asynchronous execution
-* Turing-complete
+* Turing-complete instruction set
-* Fast resulting triggers
+* Optimised trigger placement and group usage
-* Has a memory system
+* Built-in memory system

 To create a program, first make a `.tasm` file.
 In the new file, create two subroutines: